askhat/files/README.md

 ## Running the application

-The easies way to run the application is trought Docker.
-The app is supplied with `docker-compose` file which defines and configures bouth applications.
+The easiest way to run the application is trough Docker.
+The app is supplied with `docker-compose` file which defines and configures both applications.
 If you have Docker and Docker Compose installed on your machine submit the following:

 ```
 # Assuming you're in the project root